perkinssibyl076/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+# 2023-12-31
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress towards your goals.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a task, take the time to plan out your approach.
+Think about the potential challenges you may encounter and how you will overcome them.
+Creating a detailed plan will also help to keep you focused and on track.
+ -- 212个词